theimowski/master-thesis/docs/section-research.md

 In this section focus will be laid on creating software that uses functional techniques.
 For that purpose, process of developing such application will be shown.
 In the course of this section, multiple comparisons will be made between Object-Oriented and Functional approaches.
-All examples will be shown in F# programming language.
+F# programming language will be used for implementing the application.

 Domain choice
 -------------